A Category of Banach Space Functors: Kolmogorov spaces

 \subsection{Kolmogorov spaces}

-We will now look at the most important case of Banach spaces $E$ over an ordered set $(B,\ge)$.
-If $t \ge s$ there is a corresponding map

-that we will call {\em restriction mappings}.
-The functor property translates into the statements that for all $s,t,u \in B$ with $u \ge t \ge s$.

-\begin{definition} A Kolmogorov space\footnote{In set-theoretical topology the term Kolmogorov space is used for topological spaces for which the $T_0$-separation axiom holds.
-We will never use the notion in this sense, although the topology defined by downsets in an ordered set provide natural examples such $T_0$ spaces.} is a Banach space $E$ over $B$, such that the {\em restriction morphisms}
+We will now look at the most important case of Banach spaces $E$ over a basis $B$. \begin{definition} A Kolmogorov space\footnote{In set-theoretical topology the term Kolmogorov space is used for topological spaces for which the $T_0$-separation axiom holds.
+We will never use the notion in this sense, although the topology defined by downsets in an ordered set provide natural examples such $T_0$ spaces.} is a Banach space $E$ over a small category $B$, such that for all $\p \in Mor_B(a,b)$ {\em connecting morphisms}

 have norm at most $1$, so that